thedaneeffect/SD-FoodTruckProject/README.md

 ## Description

 You, the hungry individual, must begin planning your journey in search of nourishment.
-Luckily you live in the age of advanced technology which grants you the power to grab the locations and quality of said foodstuffs out of thin air.
+Luckily you live in the age of advanced technology, which grants you the power to grab the locations and quality of said foodstuffs out of thin air.

 ## Usage